What is Open Paw?

 Once they meet the dog outside the kennel they make a decision within 8 minutes.
 They like to be able to play with the dog and once play is over, they like the dog to lie quietly beside them.

 Open Paw teaches the dogs all these skills so it will help them find a new home quicker.

-How did NAWT introducing Open Paw?
+How did NAWT introduce Open Paw?

 We introduced the Open Paw programme for dogs first as it was much more fully developed and tested than the cat programme.
 As this was a very new way of working, we ran a pilot in the intake kennels at NAWT’s Watford Centre in July 2015, and then gradually rolled it out to the rehoming kennels at Watford.
-In Autumn 2015 Somerset and Cornwall became the next Open Paw centres, with Berkshire and Clacton following in early 2016.
+In Autumn 2015 Cornwall became the next Open Paw centre, with Berkshire and Clacton following in early 2016.

 What is different with Open Paw?

 There are some major differences in the way we now work with the animals: